NathanPerrier/IA1-Weather-App-Django/README.md

     `git clone https://github.com/nathan-perrier23/IA1-Weather-App-Django`

+3. create a virtual environment using `control + shift + p` then search create environment. make sure you pip install libaries to the environment using `pip install -r requirements.txt`.

-3. Set up environment variables for configuration.
+4. Set up environment variables for configuration.
 These are stored in a `.env` file at the root of the
     project.
 You'll need to create this file and add the following parameters.
 REMEMBER to replace the values with your own and to change set and change the password for the redis server:

     ```properties